YangRui2015/Model-basedHER/README.md

 # Multi-step HER
-baselines_new supports multi-step HER and is revised from OpenAI baselines.
+Multi-step HER supports multi-step HER and is revised from OpenAI baselines.

 ## Installation
 - Clone the repo and cd into it: